Labels & Control Flow link

 The object is saved and participates in rollback.

 This can be given one or more variable names as arguments.
 This makes the variables dynamically scoped to the current context.
-The variables will be reset to their original value when the call returns.
+When returning to the prior context, the variables will be reset to the value they had when this function was called.

 $ renpy.context_dynamic("x", "y", "z")